-This year Impi has been able to help 200 animals on Ouvéa and Ile des Pins.
+In 2018 Impi has been able to help 200 animals on Ouvéa and Ile des Pins.
 This has only been possible through joint work between the Province, the volunteers from the Society of Protection of Animals, Guy Kane, the flying sailing vet, the sponsorship of the Down Under Rally and money graciously given by Impi’s friends and followers.
 A big thank you to you all.
 Our latest project is documented in this movie.

 Due to our plans to complete our circumnavigation we have decided to stop fundraising for animal welfare in New Caledonia although we have left some seeds behind.
 Joint work between the SPA and province will lead to further support for animal welfare in the outer islands.